Make Your Own Overnight Oats (or Seven Grain Oats)

 Notes on the Base Ingredients

 The milk amount should be the amount necessary to just cover the ingredients.
-You will need to increase or decrease the amount listed depending on your customization.
+You will need to increase or decrease the amount listed depending on your customizations.

 - Chopped apples